 Others

 TYK2 is a member of the JAK family of kinases that binds the IL-12, IL-23 and interferon (IFN) receptors to recruit and phosphorylate STAT transcription factors.
 A loss of function variant is protective in autoimmune diseases and an allosteric inhibitor of TYK2, as well as biological agents targeting IL-12, IL-23 and Type I IFN, have been approved for the treatment of multiple autoimmune diseases, making TYK2 a highly validated target.
 TYK2 has a well-established scaffolding function that plays a key role in cytokine receptor surface expression and activation.
-In preclinical studies, KT-294, Kymera’s first-in-class oral TYK2 degrader, demonstrated picomolar to nanomolar potencies across all relevant human cell contexts evaluated, representing what Kymera believes is the only approach to TYK2 targeting that has the potential to recapitulate the human loss-of-function biology of near full pathway inhibition of Type I IFN, IL-12 and IL-23, while also sparing IL-10.
+In preclinical studies, KT-295, Kymera’s first-in-class oral TYK2 degrader, has demonstrated picomolar degradation potency and potent inhibition of the IL-23, IL-12 and Type I IFN pathways while sparing IL-10, showing its potential to recapitulate the biology of human TYK2 loss-of-function mutations.
 Degradation of TYK2 has the potential to overcome the challenges of small molecule inhibitors, which have limitations due to lack of selectivity, limited target engagement, and/or lack of potent activity against Type I IFN.

 Inflammatory Bowel Disease